-- an overview of all childcare and other professionals, affiliated childminders and trainees employed by or active in the centre.
-As well as details such as the name, date of birth, the childcare centre must record the citizen service number, so that continuous screening can take place);
+- an overview of all childcare and other professionals, affiliated childminders and trainees employed by or active in the centre who must have a certificate of conduct (VOG).
+You must record details such as the name, and date of birth, as well as the citizen service number, so that continuous screening can take place;

 - copies of all valid certificates of good conduct issued with screening profile 84 (caring for minors) or 86 (working in the childcare sector);